 Why should a good businessman come all the way to Mozambique to hold a conference?
 Because Maputo is the conference capital of the country which provides companies with a variety of stunning destinations for the ideal conference package breakaways.
 Team building activities can also be incorporated.

 Conferences and business go hand in hand in Mozambique – a developing African country with rich environmental resources, therefore an attractive destination for business and commerce.
 So you need to book your next conference in Mozambique where great venues and important issues draw business delegates from Africa and beyond.
-Our consultants can arrange your conference package at world class venues.
+Our consultants can arrange your conference package at world-class venues.

 For all your conferencing needs, look no further than the facilities in Mozambique.
 This southern African country attracts business delegates to participate in a range of pertinent seminars on political, social educational and environmental issues.
-You too can sit in a conference on the latest developments in industry, mining and energy, construction building, coal processing, power, transport infrastructure, Portuguese language, HIV and more.
+You too can sit in a conference on the latest developments in the industry, mining and energy, construction building, coal processing, power, transport infrastructure, Portuguese language, HIV and more.

 Now you know that Mozambique is a hub of economic and commercial activity in Africa and requires space and time for meetings!
 Mozambique is known for its islands, beach and safari holidays but it also provides a welcome space in which to conduct meetings or conferences to discuss deeper issues.
 The warm Indian Ocean, beautiful beach scenery and tropical paradise setting after some intense conferencing will leave delegates feeling relaxed and rejuvenated.
 Many hotels in the area have the venue and facilities required for a stylish conference, as well as top class leisure options including spa treatments, gyms, great food and swimming pools.

-Business delegates like to stay in accommodation that offers them the best of two worlds – high class facilities and service blended with great leisure opportunities – and they want things to run smoothly.
+Business delegates like to stay in accommodation that offers them the best of two worlds – high-class facilities and service blended with great leisure opportunities – and they want things to run smoothly.
 Some companies offer incentive travel bonuses for their staff who perform well and Mozambique business travel destinations are ideal for this.
 Corporate visitors also like to relax and unwind which means they seek fun times – restaurants, bars, exercise and outings.

 Maputo – Introduction